“Prayer joined to sacrifice constitutes the most powerful force in human history.”

 Pope Benedict XVI confirmed the connection during his visit to Auschwitz-Birkenau on May 28, 2006.

 John Paul II came here as a son of the Polish people.
 I come here today as a son of the German people.
 For this very reason, I can and must echo his words: I could not fail to come here.

 St. John Paul II said “impossible.”
 Benedict XVI said, “could not fail.”
 These references suggest a God-driven unity, an inherent unity between the Church’s own past and her present, between God’s people Israel and his New Israel.
 We have witnessed God’s power in replicating the Passover deliverance from Egyptian tyranny by delivering Polish Catholics from Soviet tyranny in our own time.

 Poland, the Catholic nation of Europe, its red and white flag reminding us of the blood and water that flowed from Rabbi Yeshua’s side, had also been crucified.
-St. John Paul II, during his visit to Auschwitz-Birkenau (Brzezinka) on June 7, 1979, observed pointedly that six million Poles lost their lives during World War II.
+St. John Paul II, during a meeting with Jewish leaders in Warsaw on June 14, 1987,

 All during Pope Benedict XVI‘s visit to Poland the sun was shining.
 On the day he went to Auschwitz-Birkenau it rained.
 But when he went to the memorial to celebrate the interfaith prayer service the sun shone, and a beautiful rainbow appeared over the land.
 “I set my bow in the cloud, and it shall be a sign of the covenant between me and the earth” Gen 9:13.

 Also on June 7, the Holy Father visited his old home.
 His Parish Church of Wadowice Homily began,